 It is more how you then deliver the mobile experience that is important.

-Sometime in 2018, Google will switch to a mobile-first index.
+Google has now switched to a mobile-first index.

 For the first time, Google will determine rankings based on the quality of the mobile version of the site ahead of that of the desktop version.

 Why? because more searches are now being made via mobile and Google sees mobile as more important and more relevant to cover the users intent when they search.
 When we talk about mobile we are not just talking about devices used when we are moving and mobile.